OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client_Side_Testing/07-Testing_Cross_Origin_Resource_Sharing.md

 ### Input Validation

 XMLHttpRequest L2 (or XHR L2) introduces the possibility of creating a cross-domain request using the XHR API for backwards compatibility.
 This can introduce security vulnerabilities that in XHR L1 were not present.
-Interesting points of the code to exploit would be URLs that are passed to XMLHttpRequest without validation, specially if absolute URLS are allowed because that could lead to code injection.
+Interesting points of the code to exploit would be URLs that are passed to XMLHttpRequest without validation, specially if absolute URLs are allowed because that could lead to code injection.
 Likewise, other part of the application that can be exploited is if the response data is not escaped and we can control it by providing user-supplied input.

 ### Other Headers